alfonsom3/docker-workshop/lab-06/README.md

 ### 2.1 Single Music Overview

 > Now that we've covered some basics, we'll dive into some advanced use cases supplied through the Instana APM tool.
 The reason I'm using this tool for examples:

->
-> * I operate and manage a small microservice application (around 20 services) for Single Music - a small startup that I launched with two friends, and I monitor it with Instana.
+* I operate and manage a small microservice application (around 20 services) for Single Music - a small startup that I launched with two friends, and I monitor it with Instana.
 It's been in operation for a year, and I've collected **a lot** of screenshots / use cases.
-> * Current Open Source technologies do not offer the deep analytic capabilities I'm about to discuss; Jaeger is starting to > build some of these capabilities out (and in some cases they're building features which aren't yet available in Instana).
+* Current Open Source technologies do not offer the deep analytic capabilities I'm about to discuss; Jaeger is starting to > build some of these capabilities out (and in some cases they're building features which aren't yet available in Instana).
-> * Our team is really small, we don't have the time or budget to maintain our own monitoring solution.
+* Our team is really small, we don't have the time or budget to maintain our own monitoring solution.
 Running multiple solutions is also not in our budget.

-> There are several vendors today which can provide similar functionality, and what it boils down to is your budget, technology requirements, and enterprise-ready requirements (on-premise, multi-tenant, saml, etc).
-I'll mention what I consider industry leaders in this space near the end of our lab.
-If you're considering utilizing this technology in your stack you should be prepared to do several proof of concepts and do quite a bit of research.

 ### 2.2 Screenshotapoolza